AkshayRaul/DevOps-Pipeline/README.md

  ##### Report:
 Triggering the builds for both iTrust and Checkbox.io required two kind of git hooks for each repository.
 Both repositories needed a post-commit hook in order to build in Jenkins.
 The only challenge in doing this was that the crumb user needed to be retrieved in Jenkins as a header for the build script to execute properly.
 Both repositories also needed post-receive hooks so that when a build has been pushed, the contents of the repository would be pushed into their respective `www` bare repository.

+- Experience automating CheckBox.io
+  Checkbox.io required setting up of environmental variables and installing mongoDB.
+The "MONGO_PORT" was a little confusing to set, as it turned out to be the port where checkbox.io is hosted.
+Creating the automation script was pretty straightforward.
+Understanding the bigger picture on what goes where was crucial.
+Creating Jenkinsfile for this application was no hassle as it is well documented.

  ##### ScreenCast: